khalid1sey/alx-low_level_programming/README.md

 | [0x17-doubly_linked_lists](./0x17-doubly_linked_lists) | Tasks involving doubly linked lists |
 | [0x18-dynamic_libraries](./0x18-dynamic_libraries) | Tasks related to dynamic libraries |

-Feel free to explore the repository and dive into the tasks to enhance your programming skills!
+Feel free to explore the repository and dive into the tasks to enhance your programming skills